mako-framework/docs/03_databases/03_orm.md

 		return json_encode($numbers);
 	}

-You can assign the value like you normally would:
+You can assign the value like any normal value and it will be JSON-encoded internally in the model making it possible to store it in the database.

 	$model->numbers = [1, 2, 3, 4];